jakebalsamo/Blackjack/README.md

 ## Completion

-Blackjack is still a work in progress, as I am still in schooling.
+Blackjack is still a work in progress, as I am still in college classes.
 I work on it frequently, but only recently decided to add my projects to github.
 I intend to complete this application in the future.